 Rearranging the components

-This resize of the canvas will yield this result.
+This resizing of the canvas will yield this result.

 Obviously, we are losing the overall feel of the original template.
 It is going to be important to resize the square frame and overlay to fit the new rectangular shape.